 and (3) similar to 2 except that one branch was retained intact to serve as nurse branch.

 A nurse branch is one that is deliberately left to ensure continuity in the production of food through photosynthesis for the whole plant that is devoid of other leaves.
 It is intended to be removed later.

 Joefran Gallego and Rogelio Gonzales did it all, including the actual top-grafting works, and recorded the results.
 The demos were, at the same time, their undergraduate thesis.

 In just a few days, multiple shoots emerged from the decapitated trunk and from the stubs of the branches.
-At 30-40 days from cutback, 7-8 shoots around the trunk (in rootstock preparation 1) and 2-3 shoots from each branch and upper trunk were cleft-grafted with scions collected from a nearby fully grown carabao mango tree.
-Grafting success was nearly perfect.
+At 30-40 days from a cutback, 7-8 shoots around the trunk (in rootstock preparation 1) and 2-3 shoots from each branch and upper trunk were cleft-grafted with scions collected from a nearby fully-grown carabao mango tree.
+Grafting’s success was nearly perfect.
 In contrast, potted mango seedlings usually reach ordinary pencil size, the right size for grafting, 6-8 months from seed sowing.

 This is a practical method of applying the concepts in grafting plants.
 The technology involved the application of cleft grafting, topworking or top-grafting, and double grafting.
 The cleft grafting technique was used in grafting individual sprouts; top-grafting was applied in regrafting the tops of the trees; and double grafting was applied because there were two successive grafting operations, the first grafting consisting of the original grafting of the seedlings and the second being made on the part of the original scion which here became the interstock or intermediate stock.